Skip to main content

 nono run --allow-cwd --network-profile minimal -- my-agent

-Available profiles: claude-code, minimal, enterprise.
-See Network Proxy for details.
+Available profiles: minimal, developer, claude-code, codex, opencode, enterprise.
+See Networking for details.

---network-profile and --proxy-allow activate proxy mode, which forces supervised execution.
+--network-profile and --allow-domain activate proxy mode, which forces supervised execution.
 The proxy runs in the unsandboxed parent process.

-Allow a specific host through the network proxy.
+Add a domain to the proxy allowlist.
 Can be specified multiple times.
 Activates proxy mode if not already active.

-# Combine with a network profile for additional hosts
+# Combine with a network profile for additional domains

 Enable credential injection for a named service via the reverse proxy.
 The service must be either a built-in service (openai, anthropic, gemini, google-ai) or defined as a custom credential in your profile.
-Credentials are loaded from the system keyring under the nono service name.
+Credentials are loaded from the system keyring under the nono service name, from 1Password when credential_key is an op:// URI, or from Apple Passwords on macOS when credential_key is an apple-password:// URI.

 # Inject OpenAI credentials (loads from keyring account "openai_api_key")

-nono run --allow-cwd --network-profile claude-code --proxy-credential openai -- my-agent
+nono run --allow-cwd --network-profile claude-code --credential openai -- my-agent

 # Multiple credentials